 Various studies have found that power lines are fast-emerging threats to raptors and other birds of prey, some of them, like the white-rumped vulture, critically endangered.

 “Until recently, we observed that the drug diclofenac ingested by vultures from carcasses of sick animals was the major killer of vultures,” said Ishana Thapa, CEO of the NGO Bird Conservation Nepal (BCN).
-“But now, it is the power lines.
+“But now, apart from non-steroidal anti-inflammatory drugs (NSAIDs), it’s the power lines.
 Our monitoring data shows a steady rise in the number of electrocution and collision deaths attributable to power lines.”

 According to a database maintained by BCN, most electrocution cases have been reported in Nepal’s Gandaki and Lumbini provinces, where hydropower and transmission lines are being built in different locations.
 Between February 2010 and March 2023, 122 vultures of seven species were reported to have been electrocuted across 17 districts in the country.
 A record 31 electrocutions were reported in 2022 alone.